bpesquet/bpesquet.github.io/content/slides/javascript/index.md

 ### Duck typing

-> "If it walks like a duck and quacks like a duck, it must be a duck."
+> "If it walks like a duck and quacks like a duck, then it must be a duck."

 TS se base sur la structure concrète des objets, et non sur l'implémentation explicite d'une interface.